adilsonchacon/wheel-old/README.md

 ## Overview

 The Wheel framework is a single and executable file.
-It runs through command line and generates codes (in Go Language) for you to build your RESTful API, avoiding rework while building the API architecture and it maintanance.
+It runs through command line and generates codes (in Go Language) for you to build your RESTful API, avoiding rework while building the API architecture and it maintenance.

 ## Features